python/mypy/docs/source/mypy_daemon.rst

    Re-check ``FILE``, or add it to the set of files being checked (and check it).
 This option may be repeated, and it's only available for the ``recheck`` command.
-By default, mypy finds and checks all files changed since the previous run.
+By default, mypy finds and checks all files changed since the previous run and files that depend on them.
 However, if you use this option (and/or :option:`--remove`), mypy assumes that only the explicitly specified files need to be reprocessed.
 This is only useful to speed up mypy if you type check a very large number of files, and use an